awais987123/Process-Management-in-Operating-System/readme.md

-# process management system in OS using c run i ubuntu OS
+# process management system in OS using C language.